 Who Is Burdenko?

 Igor Burdenko was born in 1935 in Kiev, Russia.
 When Igor's father returned from the war, he was badly wounded.
 He had been a good swimmer before the war and turned to water for healing.
-But because of his wounds, he couldn’t actually swim.
+Because of his wounds, he couldn’t actually swim.
 So he maintained a vertical position in the water where he felt so much better, with less pain and more mobility.
-This experience as a young child inspired Burdenko later in life, to develop his, now famous, aquatic physical education method.
+This experience as a young child inspired Burdenko later in life to develop his now-famous aquatic physical education method.